499602D2/tg-launchbot/README.md

 	- ✅ delete older notification messages when a new one is sent

-	- add a "more info"/"less info" button
+	- add a "more info"/"less info" button to /next and notification messages

 	- ✅ add probability of launch and launch location, separate from mission name etc. with \n\n